AguaClara/String-Digester/Report_Draft2.md

 In this experiment, the team was attempting to quantify the amount of water contained on each string.
 A narrow tube was connected to a peristaltic pump and was pumped at a known rate.
 The end of the tube was directed onto the top of the string, to promote water flow onto the hanging string.
 Measurements of the weight of the string were to be taken before and after adding water for a short, specified period of time to quantify the volume on water in the hypothetical sheath that was to form on the strings.

 #### Results and Analysis
 The method of directing the water onto the string did not work.
 Water spiraled off the string upon immediate contact and was not able to trickle down the hanging string.
 Therefore, no weight measurements were able taken after attempting to direct water on the string, as the sheath did not form.
-The other materials were not tested out with this method, as this experiment was scrapped after the first test with the twine.
+The other materials were not tested out with this method, as this experiment was scrapped after the first test using the twine.

 ### Recreated Experiment
 #### Experimental Apparatus